mbritton/react-three-camera-lab/README.md

-# React Camera Movement Lab
+# React / Three.js Camera Movement Lab

 ![](scene-02.png?raw=true)

-3D navigation explored as structures accessed via programmatic camera movements by a first-person camera.
+3D navigation explored as structures accessed via programmatic first-person camera movements.

-Purpose is to explore the potential for a library of camera movement tools.
+Purpose is to explore the potential for a free, open source library of tools for controlling camera motion in highly configurable ways.

 The first experiment uses Zustand for state management, react-spring for animation, react-three-fiber for 3D (integrates [Three.js](https://threejs.org/))

 Mike Britton 2020

 #### In Progress: Experiment 1 - Basic
 Move from a central point through one of four routes.
+Switch routes by dollying through 3D space.

 #### Future: Experiment 2 - Zoom To / Through Cards
 Explore a scattering of screens arranged in the manner of cards flung into 3D space.